african-pathogen-archive/projects-svc/README.md

 # SANBI Projects Service

-The Projects Service limits creation of projects to certain groups through Ego authorization.
-Project creation allows the project administrator to provide the details and, crucially, **the group** for a project.
+The projects service adds pathogens, projects and user management to the studies workflow.

 ## Get Started